cmon-palnik/logs2ELK/README.md

 * default view in Kibana
 * a script to scale the environment (and set appropriate parameters for Logs2ELK)
 * move parsers into separate classes
+* ELK index as an entity approach - to consider
 * change the method of passing parameters for parsers
 * recognize error classes in a listener